 Pluribus Networks deploys our open networking and next-generation software-defined networking (SDN) solutions into many different cloud environments.
-Our Netvisor ONE and Adaptive Cloud Fabric software helps simplify operations, improve performance, lower costs and speed agility in cloud deployments.
+Our Netvisor ONE and Adaptive Cloud Fabric software help simplify operations, improve performance, lower costs and speed agility in cloud deployments.
 But understanding the nuances of these various “clouds” can be complex – there are many acronyms and terms, and sometimes we can lose our footing.
-This blog attempts to set the record straight on cloud definitions and also touches briefly on the adoption status of each of these cloud frameworks.
+This blog attempts to set the record straight on cloud definitions like multi-cloud vs. hybrid cloud and public cloud vs. private cloud and more – while also touching on the adoption status of each of these cloud frameworks.

-Private cloud: This is a cloud service for a single tenant on dedicated hardware.
-Also, the dedicated infrastructure cannot be spun up or down in under an hour (in other words, if it can be spun up or down in less than one hour, it would be considered a public cloud – like Packet, mentioned above).
-It has the same attributes as a public cloud service – self-service, consumption-based pricing, automation and elasticity.
+This is a cloud service for a single tenant on dedicated hardware.
+Also, the dedicated infrastructure cannot be spun up or down in under an hour (in other words, if it can be spun up or down in less than one hour, it would be considered a public cloud-like Packet, mentioned above).
+It has the same attributes as a public cloud service – self-service, consumption-based pricing, automation, and elasticity.
 However, this cloud service is for a single customer and is completely isolated – nothing is shared.
-This service can be deployed on premises (on prem) on enterprise-owned gear, in a colocation facility on enterprise-owned gear or hosted by a CSP.
+This service can be deployed on-premises (on-prem) on enterprise-owned gear, in a colocation facility on enterprise-owned gear or hosted by a CSP.
 The service can be managed by the enterprise itself or managed and delivered by a third-party MSP/CSP.
-Enterprises lean toward this model for privacy, control, security and cost savings – many workloads are actually more cost effective to run on a private cloud.
+Enterprises lean toward this model for privacy, control, security and cost savings – many workloads are actually more cost-effective to run on a private cloud.
 Private cloud is also widely adopted and, in many cases, we are starting to see repatriation activities, where, primarily for cost reasons, enterprises are refactoring applications to move workloads back to private cloud.
-In fact, in IDC’s Cloud and AI Adoption Survey, January 2018, they found that over 80% of enterprises had some repatriation activities to move workloads from public cloud back to private cloud or on-prem data centers.
+In fact, in IDC’s Cloud and AI Adoption Survey, January 2018, they found that over 80% of enterprises had some repatriation activities to move workloads from public cloud back to a private cloud or on-prem data centers.

 Of course, many players are making moves to try and realize hybrid cloud, but in my opinion and the opinions of many analysts, it has not been meaningfully realized yet.
 It will be interesting to watch the battle between Microsoft with their on-prem Microsoft Azure Stack offering, AWS with their on-prem Outposts offering and other similar approaches.
 Will enterprises deploy both Azure Stack and AWS Outposts to host different workloads and end up with two sets of hardware from each provider?
 I’d say it’s unlikely, so perhaps the only enterprises that might deploy Outpost, for example, are enterprises that are “all in” on AWS.

-Distributed cloud – this is an emerging cloud architecture where mini and micro data centers are starting to be deployed closer to users and things to reduce latency, lower bandwidth costs and increase autonomy and privacy.
+This is an emerging cloud architecture where mini and micro data centers are starting to be deployed closer to users and things to reduce latency, lower bandwidth costs and increase autonomy and privacy.
 The Internet of Things (IoT) is a significant driver of this phenomenon.
-Many other terms are used to refer to distributed cloud, such as edge compute, edge cloud and fog computing.
+Many other terms are used to refer to “distributed cloud”, such as edge compute, edge cloud and fog computing.
 Early signs point to a rapidly increasing distribution of data center and cloud infrastructure, as can be seen in this IDC survey, which included telco, MSP, CSP and other service providers.

 Let me know your thoughts on my definitions!